jasonmccollumwoolpert/renderThing/README.md

 1. Spin up a new flask web service pointing at repo you created above
 1. Wait for web service to start
 1. Bask in your initial success

+### CI / CD
+1. Edit `.github\workflows\main.yml` and replace the url with the Deploy Hook provided in your web service settings to enable auto deployment on commit to main